 |PAI = placebo-adjusted improvement.
 PGA = physician’s global assessment.
 Source: drug labels.|

 PASI 90 is of course a tougher bar to hit than the PASI 75 at which mirikizumab is aiming in Oasis-2.
 The Oasis-1 study, which completed last year, uses PASI 90 as its co-primary – but Lilly is yet to report the data from this trial.
-At time of writing, the company has not responded to enquiries regarding the release of the Oasis-1 data should be released “within the next couple of months”.
+A Lilly spokesperson told Vantage that the Oasis-1 data should be released “within the next couple of months”.

 Another piece of the puzzle is the revelation three weeks ago that Skyrizi trounced Cosentyx in a head-to-head phase III trial.
 Abbvie’s MAb scored a PASI 90 rate at four months of 74%, compared with 66% for Cosentyx.
 At one year the other primary endpoint, the PASI 90 difference, was starker: 87% for Skyrizi versus 57% for Cosentyx.
 Skyrizi also showed superiority over Cosentyx for all the trial’s secondary endpoints, including PASI 100, PASI 75, and PGA of clear or almost clear.